 After Earth tends to evade close-ups during Kitai’s trek, and as for another technique generally regarded as involving, there is only one hand-held shot in the entire film.
 Instead Shyamalan is looking for a different kind of immersion.
 The boy is consistently shown as a minuscule part of the environment, not seldom merely glimpsed among trees and vegetation, while the forest is towering over him.

-Incidentally, Peter Suschitzky was one of three cinematographers working on Figures in a Landscape (1970), one of Joseph Losey‘s weakest films but nevertheless interesting for its similar, often dazzling use of landscape, and he also shot the pastorally ravishing Tale of Tales (Matteo Garrone, 2015).
+Incidentally, Peter Suschitzky was one of three cinematographers working on Figures in a Landscape (1970), one of Joseph Losey‘s weakest films but nevertheless interesting for its similar, often dazzling use of landscape, and he also shot Matteo Garrone‘s pastorally ravishing Tale of Tales from 2015.
+(Another parallel: the driving force behind both the Losey film and After Earth was its central actors, to whom the projects were highly personal, Robert Shaw and Will Smith, respectively.)

 Consequently, there are very few shots from a great height providing an overview of the landscape.
 Granted, when Kitai has reached the clifftop there is a grand view of the forest stretching out below him, and there is also a similar vista as soon as Kitai has climbed the hill directly above the wreck.
 Both shots are taken from the level of Kitai’s position in the landscape, however.